fufexan/nix-gaming/README.md

 Package                   | Description
 --------------------------|---
-`osu-lazer-bin`           | osu! lazer, extracted from the official AppImage `osu-stable`              | osu! stable version `rocket-league`           | Rocket League from Epic Games
+`faf-client`              | Forged Alliance Forever client (using the official binary build) `faf-client-unstable`     | Same as above, but use unstable version if available `osu-lazer-bin`           | osu! lazer, extracted from the official AppImage `osu-stable`              | osu! stable version `rocket-league`           | Rocket League from Epic Games